n0thhhing/zeon/README.md

 ## Overview

-Zig-Neon aims to provide high-performance Neon intrinsics for ARM and ARM64 architectures, implemented in both pure Zig and inline assembly.
+Zig-Neon aims to provide high-performance `Neon` intrinsics for `ARM` and `ARM64` architectures, implemented in both pure Zig and inline assembly.
 This project prioritizes portability, performance, and flexibility, ensuring compatibility across various environments.

 ## Status

-🚧 This project is under active development(318/2983 implemented).
+🚧 This project is under active development(339/2983 implemented).
 Contributions and feedback are welcome!

 ## Roadmap